PolyglotConsultants/simple-state-machine/README.md

 This enables a clean, maintainable, and testable application architecture.

 This project is the core library in the **state-management** suite, and it includes wrappers for popular frameworks:
 - [state-machine-react](https://www.npmjs.com/package/@state-management/state-machine-react): React wrapper providing hooks like `fromState` and `useDispatcher`.
-This wrapper has been tested with React versions **17.x** and **18.x**.
+This package has been tested with React versions **17.x** and **18.x**.
+It is expected to work with newer React versions as well, but compatibility with versions beyond **18.x** has not been explicitly verified.
 - [ngx-state-machine](https://www.npmjs.com/package/@state-management/ngx-state-machine): Angular wrapper making the state machine injectable into angular components as a service.
-This wrapper will work with Angular **12.x** and above.
+This package will work with Angular **12.x** and above.
 It has been tested with Angular **18.x**.

 By combining **simple-state-machine** with these wrappers, you can seamlessly integrate state management into your preferred framework.